josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

   - Disturbed areas by roads and fences are ideal for invasives
 - It's legal to grow invasive plants, which can happen even if you mow
   - Plants that don't look like weeds (eg. Black Locust, Amur Honeysuckle, White Mulberry, Tree of Heaven)
-  - Vines (Wintercreeper, English Ivy, Sweet Autumn Clematis)
+  - Vines (Fortune's Spindle, English Ivy, Sweet Autumn Clematis)
   - Extremely fast seeders (Garlic Mustard)

 #### Opinion: Commercial Bias Favorable to Invasives